-1. Push the fuel tank cap into position with the key inserted in the lock.

-2. Turn the key counterclockwise to the original position, remove it, and then close the lock cover.
+- 1. Push the fuel tank cap into position with the key inserted in the lock. - 2.
+Remove the key, and then close the lock cover.

 The fuel tank cap cannot be closed unless the key is in the lock.
 In addition, the key cannot be removed if the cap is not properly closed and locked.